 Use Butter: To make pav bhaji that tastes authentic, don't skip the butter!
 I like to use either butter or ghee to saute the onions at the very beginning, and I also add a little cube of butter on top of the bhaji while serving it.
 The classic street style Mumbai pav bhaji is made with ladles of butter, and the mashed veggies are mixed well in butter while cooking.
 The pav or dinner rolls that are served with the bhaji are also toasted in melted butter and then served.

 Use Kashmiri Chili Powder: Kashmiri red chili powder gives a deep red color to any dish but imparts very little heat.
 I recommend using it for almost all Indian recipes that call for red chili powder.
 A close substitute is paprika powder - although paprika is sweeter in taste.

 Use very little water while pressure cooking: While pressure cooking the veggies in the Instant Pot, add just enough water as specified in the recipe.
 Too much water will make this a stew.
-You want the bhaji to be the consisteny of a mash, not a stew.
+You want the bhaji to be the consistency of a mash, not runny like a stew.

 Season with lemon juice: To balance out all that richness, use lemon juice to finish the dish.
 Mix it in with the mashed veggies before serving.
 It balances the flavors well and gives you that authentic Mumbai pav bhaji taste!